 You may want to take note of large changes in your score as they could be an indication that something bigger is happening – for example, if you have unauthorized accounts opened in your name, or you’ve been a victim of identity theft.

-The next time your credit score changes, think about the following questions:
+The next time your credit score changes, ask yourself the following questions:

 - Have you spent more or less money this month compared to previous months?
 If so, your credit utilization ratio may have changed.